dlumian/PythonBasics/Markdowns/DataDescriptors.md

-# Overview of Key Data Types for Machine Learning
+# Overview of Key Data Factors for Machine Learning

-## Data Types
+## Data Descriptions

 ### Structured Data
 Structured data is highly organized and easily searchable in databases using fixed schemas.
 It is typically stored in tables with rows and columns.